Otann/spec.nested/README.md

 but `clojure.spec` forces you to define a separate spec for each key.

-While still complying with it's philosophy we can use more readable definition with some guidelines applied to naming our specs:
+While still complying with it's philosophy we can use more readable definition with some guidelines applied to naming our specs.

+## Installation

+Add `[specs.nested "0.1.0"]` to the dependency section in your project.clj file.

+specs.nested requires 1.9 version of Clojure.

+## Usage

 ```
 (ns a.b.c